JulieWilhelmine/ProjectExam1/README.md

-# ProjectExam1
+# Project Exam 1

-Front-End Development, Project Exam 1
+A microsite created for Front-End Development Studies at Noroff